full name: Dorothy Adelle DeBorba

 - As of May 26th, Dorothy's contract was terminated and she continued with the series as a day player.

-say about Dorothy: "Echo (Dorothy) De Borba has long brown curls and big brown eyes, and is rarely seen without her favorite doll.
-She loves to
+Dorothy: "Echo (Dorothy) De Borba has long brown curls and big brown eyes, and is rarely seen without her favorite doll.
+She loves to 'play house' and

 - 111. Readin' And Writin' (supporting role: Dorothy Betty Jane DeBorba)